Man Utd vs Arsenal: Paul Pogba risking his legacy with struggles at Old Trafford | Goal.com

 In terms of natural ability, Pogba can match almost everything produced by the greatest footballers in the world.
 The depressing difference seems to be that he chooses not to.
 His long-distance passing is unrivalled.
 His touch can be faultless, and he has the strength of a Zlatan Ibrahimovic.
 But he ducks out of tackles, dithers in his own half, and allows himself to be overwhelmed by his markers.
 His best qualities are overshadowed by his most careless traits.

-Former Manchester United player Paul Parker believes Pogba is fading out of the picture at United due to his desire to be elsewhere.
+Former Manchester United player Paul Parker believes Pogba is fading out of the picture at Old Trafford due to his desire to be elsewhere.

 "He's talking himself out of it, he's not really joining the party,” Parker told Goal.